RethikRaj/React/Episode2/assignments/readme.md

 - Update in the Browser: Instead of reloading the entire page, only the updated module is replaced or injected into the running application.
 - State Preservation: HMR attempts to keep the application state (such as data or UI state) intact during the update, so you don't lose your progress or need to manually re-enter data.

-## Q: List down your favourite 5 features of Parcel and describe any 3 of them in your own words.
+## Q: List down features of Parcel ?

 ### Parcel features: